Cross-Modal Graph with Meta Concepts for Video Captioning: Acknowledgments

 \section{Acknowledgments}

 This research is supported, in part, by the National Research Foundation (NRF), Singapore under its AI Singapore Programme (AISG Award No: AISG-GC-2019-003) and under its NRF Investigatorship Programme (NRFI Award No. NRF-NRFI05-2019-0002).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not reflect the views of National Research Foundation, Singapore.
-This research is also supported, in part, by the Singapore Ministry of Health under its National Innovation Challenge on Active and Confident Ageing (NIC Project No. MOH/NIC/COG04/2017 and MOH/NIC/HAIG03/2017), and the MOE Tier-1 research grants: RG28/18 (S) and RG22/19 (S).
+This research is supported, in part, by the Singapore Ministry of Health under its National Innovation Challenge on Active and Confident Ageing (NIC Project No. MOH/NIC/HAIG03/2017).
+This research is also supported by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG-RP-2018-003), and the MOE AcRF Tier-1 research grant: RG95/20.

-\begin{IEEEbiographynophoto}{Hao Wang} is a PhD student with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
-His research interests include multi-modal analysis and computer vision. \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[{ }]{Hao Wang} is a PhD candidate with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
+His research interests include cross-modal generation and computer vision. \end{IEEEbiography}

-\begin{IEEEbiographynophoto}{Guosheng Lin} is currently an Assistant Professor with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
-His research interests include computer vision and machine learning. \end{IEEEbiographynophoto}
+\begin{IEEEbiography}[{ }]{Guosheng Lin} is currently an Assistant Professor with the School of Computer Science and Engineering, Nanyang Technological University, Singapore.
+His research interests include computer vision and machine learning. \end{IEEEbiography}